levimcg/recipe-book/src/recipes/2020-08-12-fresh-pizza-sauce.md

 prep: 5 min
 cook: n/a
 ingredients:
-  - 1 28oz. can of crushed San Marzano tomoatoes
+  - 1 28oz. can of crushed San Marzano tomatoes
   - 1 Clove of garlic
   - Salt (optional)
 tags: